 Your kids are almost launched, your periods are slowing down, and you are finally planning some bucket list trips.
 So why is your leaky bladder worse than ever?
 Welcome to one of the common early menopause symptoms: incontinence.

 First of all, you are not alone.
-Although menopause doesn’t cause urinary incontinence, it can contribute and worsen incontinence as women’s bodies age.
-Worldwide, 1 in 3 women experience some form of incontinence.
-And according to the National Poll on Healthy Aging, almost half of U.S. women age 50 and older experience urinary incontinence, a figure that increases for women over 65.
+Although menopause doesn’t cause urinary incontinence, it can contribute to and worsen incontinence as women’s bodies age.
+Worldwide, 1 in 3 women experiences some form of incontinence.
+According to the National Poll on Healthy Aging, almost half of US women age 50 and older experience urinary incontinence, a figure that increases for women over 65.

 Menopause is the time in a woman’s life after she has stopped menstruating for 12 consecutive months.
 Early menopause refers to women who enter menopause younger than age 45, while premature menopause describes women under age 40.
 When we think of menopause symptoms, we’re usually identifying issues that actually begin earlier with perimenopause.

 Perimenopause is the span of transition between regular menstruation and the absence of a period for 12 months.
 During this time, a woman’s body decreases estrogen and progesterone production, possibly resulting in hot flashes, night sweats, and/or irregular periods.
 Some of the lesser-known early menopause symptoms include development of stress or urge incontinence during perimenopause.